Seafzz/todo/README.md

 ### Security Measures
-- **Password Hasing**: User password are hashed before being stored in the database
+- **Password Hashing**: User password are hashed before being stored in the database

 The application uses decorators such as `@login_required` and `@user_passes_test` to enforce authentication and authorization at the view level.